PAMGuard/PAMGuard/src/rawDeepLearningClassifier/deep_learning_help.md

 _An AnimalSpot, Ketos or other supported deep learning model will automatically create a list of transforms with the appropriate settings.
 These is no need to use the advanced pane but it is there in case users wish to change transform settings for some reason_

-### Default Models
+### Exanmple Models

-Default models are selectable from the menu button in the Deep Learning Pane.
+Example models are selectable from the menu button in the Deep Learning Pane.
 Default models are deep learning classifiers which are open source, known to be effective and have have been published in open access academic litrature; they are downloaded directly from a GitHub repository and then all associated settings are automtically applied.
 The default model selection pane also contains hyperlinks to the papers descirbing each model which will take users directly to the relvent website.

 <p align="center">
   <img width="550" height="700" src = "resources/default_settings_humpback_1.png">
 </p>

-_Default models can be downloaded.
-Default models are models which are published, open and have been known to work well amongst the bioacoustics community.
+_Example models can be downloaded.
+Example models are models which are published, open and have been known to work well amongst the bioacoustics community.
 More will be added to PAMGaurd over time.
 If you you would like your model to become a defualt model then drop PAMGuard support an email._

 ## Running